webtranslateit/webtranslateit/README.md

     ruby script/plugin install git://github.com/AtelierConvivialite/web_translate_it.git

-The installation script will create a default translation.yml in RAILS_ROOT/config, it will look like so:
+The installation script will create a default translation.yml in RAILS_ROOT/config.
+The file should look like so:

-<pre>development:
+<pre>api_key: something_secret
-  api_key: something_secret
+development:
   autofetch: true
   locales:
     en: path/to/en/file.yml
     fr: path/to/fr/file.yml</pre>

-Edit your configuration file to point Web Translate It’s locale.
+Edit your configuration file to point to Web Translate It’s locale.
 Note that the locales you use in Web Translate It should match the locale used by Rails.
 If you use en_US in your Rails app, you should use the en_US locale in Web Translate It.

     api_key